 The dental implant bridge, or the overdenture, is now in place.
 It looks and functions like normal teeth.
 You can now eat whatever you like and laugh without having to worry about the prosthesis falling out.

-Six reasons why you should consider implants instead of other solutions
+Six reasons why you should consider implants

 - They look, feel and function like your natural teeth